 See?
 In the end, the zebra’s environment is quite colourful!

-But when did zebra exceeded the borders of wilds and arrived in our space?
+But when did the zebra exceed the borders of the wild and arrive in our space?

-Animal skins have been used for warmth and protection since ancient times, but they also had mystical meaning; it was thought that the animal prints gave them the animal’s strength.
-The power symbolism has survived into modern times but in a modified form.
+Animal skins have been used for warmth and protection since ancient times, but they also had a mystical meaning; it was thought that the animal prints gave the wearer the animal’s strength.
+The power symbolism has survived into modern times, but in a modified form.
 For one thing, they are often expensive and considered exotic, and therefore serve as a sign of wealth and rank.
 Animal pattern rugs were used by kings and queens to display their social position.

-Bettie Page’s on Jungle Bettie charmed a big audience in the early 1940s.
-Men may have been unhappy with women’s growing autonomy, therefore the concept of women as sexual predators were prevalent at the time.
+In Bettie Page’s Jungle in the early 1940s, Bettie charmed a big audience.
+Men may have been unhappy with women’s growing autonomy, so the concept of women as sexual predators was prevalent at the time.